 Why Art Therapy?

 The versatile nature of art therapy makes it especially effective as it's able to help anyone no matter their age or ability.
 People can achieve insight, reconcile inner conflicts, and obtain coping tools.
-Individuals with impairments can gain nonverbal forms of expression, increase self esteem, and decrease anxiety and stress in the moment.
-As humans we are affected by many social, medical, and psychological problems that can effect quality of life.
-Many people are diagnosed with psychological conditions, and unfortunately many do not receive the level of treatment necessary to a suitable quality of life.
+Individuals with impairments can gain nonverbal forms of expression, increase self-esteem, and decrease anxiety and stress in the moment.
+As humans we are affected by many social, medical, and psychological problems that can affect quality of life.

 While arts and crafts, coloring, and art created with caregivers and companions have many wonderful benefits, art therapists are trained and well educated on treating serious emotional and psychological conditions.
 Art therapists can work complementary with caregivers, companions, and psychologists to provide that extra support or psychological attention that may be missing.